adar-k-d/flowcut-project/README.md

 ## STAGE 1 : PRELIMINARY
 * Create a window with a transparent background, and make it non scalable.
 * Add a button to it, with appropriate padding.
-On click, print “Hello World” in the center of the window.
+On click, print the message “Hello World” in the center of the window.

 ## STAGE 2 : BASIC FUNCTIONALITY